 For anyone running a financial services firm and who has approved person responsibilities, the implications of non-compliance are severe.
 So understanding the regulator’s expectations and what this means in practice for your firm is key.
 Things to consider include:

-- Who are your approved persons and what are their core responsibilities?
+- Who are your senior managers and what are their core responsibilities?

 - Are these properly documented and can you articulate these clearly to the regulator?